Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - **Empty State**: Clean empty state message when no watchlist items exist with helpful instructions
 - **Seamless Integration**: Leverages existing watchlist service and base market store for consistent data management

+### RSI Tracker Daily % Calculation
+- The RSI Tracker previously showed intrabar change: `(latest close - latest open) / latest open` of the active timeframe.
+This did not match MT5 Market Watch “Daily Change”.
+- Updated mechanism: Daily % is now computed from the start-of-day price when available: `(current bid − daily open) / daily open * 100`.
+- Data source priority:
+  - Use daily timeframe bars (`1D`/`D1`) for the current day’s open when present.
+  - If daily bars are unavailable, fall back to the first bar of the current day from the active timeframe.
+  - As a last resort, fall back to the latest bar’s open (approximates change when time data is limited).
+- Why it may still differ slightly from MT5: brokers define “day” using server time.
+If only non-daily bars are available, the fallback uses the bar timestamps to infer the day boundary, which can differ from MT5 server time in edge cases.
+Subscribing to the daily timeframe eliminates this variance.

 ### Symbol Formatting Fix: Alert Creation and Updates
 - **SYMBOL MAPPING FIX**: Fixed critical issue where UI symbols (EURUSD) were not being converted to broker-specific symbols (EURUSDm) during alert updates
 - Updated all three alert services to apply symbol mapping in both `createAlert` and `updateAlert` methods